 1 Amazons statistics are probably very slightly overrated (by about 2%) by “mix-max predators” in matchmaking at low team values.

-2 Orcs and Chaos are very (very, very) popular among beginners.
+2 Orcs, Humans, and Chaos are very (very, very) popular among beginners.
 It certainly affects downwards those teams’ stats.

-3 Logically, Haflings and Goblins statistics are rare at high team values.
-All our best wishes if your goal is to climb to these peaks !!!
+3 Logically, Halflings and Goblins statistics are scarce at high team values.
+All our best wishes if your goal is to climb to these peaks!!!

 Additional Note: The Bretonnians and Khorne Demons are not represented for a lack of statistics available publicly.
-On the other hand, there are a lot of evidences suggesting that Bretonnians would be a little over 50% while Khorne Demons would be a little lower.
+On the other hand, there are a lot of shreds of evidence suggesting that Bretonnians would be a little over 50% while Khorne Daemons would be a little lower.
 It’s likely that the Khorne Demons break the 50% barrier at high team value.

 At Blood Bowl, there are four main team groups.
 There are the Agiles, the Midways, the Bullies and the Stunties.
-There are also some hybrid teams (ex: Lizardmen) or non-categorizable teams (ex: Vampires).
-If almost all teams naturally have the Stunties’ skin, what about the others?
+There are also some hybrid teams (ex: Lizardmen) and non-categorizable teams (ex: Vampires).
+If almost all teams naturally have the Stunties’ hide, what about the others?
 Would one group benefit from a natural advantage over another?

 But what about it statistically?
 To verify, we selected five “emblematic” races per group (yes, the notion of “emblematic” is debatable) and calculated if one of these groups had a statistical advantage over another.
 Here are our results:

-- The Midways (Amazons, Humans, Undeads, Necromantics and Norses) have an average statistical advantage of 3% over the Agiles.
+- The Midways (Amazons, Humans, Undead, Necromantics, and Norses) have an average statistical advantage of 3% over the Agiles.

 - The Bullies (Chaos, Khemris, Dwarves, Nurgles and Orcs) are statistically even with the Midways.